Search

 Some examples of ideal scenarios for using sublimation printing include creating customized promotional items like phone cases, mousepads, or mugs, as well as dye sub-printed garments for sports teams, clubs, and events.

-When to Choose Screen Printing
+When to Choose Screen Printing:

 Screen printing is the go-to option for projects that demand bold, crisp colours and a high degree of consistency across various fabric types, including cotton, polyester, and blended fabrics.
 This method excels in the creation of designs with solid areas of colour or distinct logos and works well on both light and dark fabrics, providing better colour opacity.
 Screen printing is an optimal choice for larger batch sizes, as the cost per item decreases along with increased order volume.
 Custom-printed t-shirts for businesses, organizations, or community events and intricate printed things like limited edition posters or art prints are typical examples of ideal scenarios where screen printing is the preferred method.